MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/setting-up-your-development-environment/cordova-development-environment.md

 Cordova application development allows developers to use their preferred tools and code editors.
 To get started with [Cordova development](https://cordova.apache.org/) the very basic required step is to install the Cordova CLI.
 To continue with MobileFirst development in Cordova applications, the MobileFirst SDK plug-ins need to be added to the Cordova application.

-**Prerequisite:** As you setup your iOS development environment, make sure to also read the [Setting up the MobileFirst development environment](../../setting-up-your-development-environment/mobilefirst-development-environment/) tutorial.
+**Prerequisite:** As you setup your Cordova development environment, make sure to also read the [Setting up the MobileFirst development environment](../../setting-up-your-development-environment/mobilefirst-development-environment/) tutorial.

 #### Jump to: